-Topic Learning Objectives (Students will be able to) Resources Overview of the U.S. healthcare system and payment system Describe the types and interrelationships of health care providers, facilities, services, and personnel Understand the basics of Medicare, Medicaid and private insurance as well as the basics of managed care organizations, capitation, value-based payments and their purpose in healthcare reform Understand how healthcare reform will impact the delivery of healthcare services Describe the values and assumptions that underlie the changing priorities in healthcare delivery and financing Care Coordination Fundamentals: Module 1, 1199SEIU Training and Employment Fund (1199SEIU TEF) and Primary Care Development Corporation (PCDC) Value Based Payments Video, New York State Department of Health Introduction to care coordination Understand what coordinated care looks like Identify the goals of care coordination based on the appropriate level of care needed for the individual and/or population being served Describe the roles and responsibilities of healthcare workers in care coordination models Understand commonly used terms in care coordination Describe strategies that may support high quality care as a means to improve population health What does Coordinated Care Look Like?, Institute for Healthcare Improvement (IHI) Care Coordination Fundamentals: Module 1, 1199SEIU TEF and PCDC CMS Quality Strategy 2016, Centers for Medicare & Medicaid Services (CMS) New models of care Understand the Triple Aim Describe new models of care (Health Homes, Patient-Centered Medical Homes, ACOs, DSRIP) and what they Care Coordination Fundamentals: Module 2, 1199SEIU TEF and PCDC have in common
+Topic Learning Objectives (Students will be able to) Resources Overview of the US healthcare system and payment system Describe the types and interrelationships of health care facilities, services, and personnel Understand the basics of Medicare, Medicaid and private insurance as well as the basics of managed care organizations, capitation, value-based payments and their purpose in healthcare reform Understand how healthcare reform will impact the delivery of healthcare services Describe the values and assumptions that underlie the changing priorities in healthcare delivery and financing Care Coordination Fundamentals: Module 1, 1199SEIU Training and Employment Fund (1199SEIU TEF) and Primary Care Development Corporation (PCDC) Introduction to care coordination Understand what coordinated care looks like Identify the goals of care coordination based on the appropriate level of care needed for the individual and/or population being served Describe the roles and responsibilities of healthcare workers in care coordination models Understand commonly used terms in care coordination.
+Describe strategies that may support high quality care as a means to improve population health What does Coordinated Care Look Like?, Institute for Healthcare Improvement (IHI) Care Coordination Fundamentals: Module 1, 1199SEIU TEF and PCDC New models of care Understand the Triple Aim Describe new models of care (Health Homes, Patient-Centered Medical Home, ACOs, DSRIP) and what they Care Coordination Fundamentals: Module 2, 1199SEIU TEF and PCDC have in common

-- Understand the basics of PCMH standards as it related to care coordination - Differentiate between home care and health homes - Understand how a value-based purchasing/pay for performance payment model differs from traditional fee for service - Understand the differences between individual vs. population health
+- Understand the basics of PCMH standards as it related to care coordination - Understand the difference between home care and health homes - Understand how a value-based purchasing/pay for performance payment model differs from traditional fee for service - Understand the differences between individual vs. population health